marcusoftnet/marcusoftnet.github.io/_posts/2008-05-30-commenting-stockholm-marathon.md

 This weekend one of the biggest sports events in Sweden will take place in Stockholm - the Stockholm Marathon.

-This year the only organisation that is allowed, offically, around the course is the Salvation Army.
+This year the only organization that is allowed, offically, around the course is the Salvation Army.
 The Salvation Army in Sweden has decided to make an effort to raise money for [water tanks for schools in Kenya](http://www.fralsningsarmen.se/dl2/p3/admin.nsf/wwwPublished/fralsningsarmen_startsida_kenya?OpenDocument).